School Closures and Delays

 - If buses cannot complete afternoon routes, students will be returned to their schools.

-We provide this information to families in a variety of ways.
-Local television and radio news stations are notified of the changes in school schedules, and broadcast those changes.
+We provide this information to families in a variety of ways:

-If you do not see Federal Way School District listed, or if the TV or radio station says “no report," it means we are operating on a normal schedule.
+If you do not see Federal Way School District closure information on any of these communications channels, it means we are operating on a normal schedule.

 When winter weather or hazardous driving conditions result in school operations, the district will announce either a 2-hour late start or closed status with or without limited transportation.